MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 }
 ```

-Because this method does not return a [BingAdsAccountSelector](./BingAdsAccountSelector.md) object, you must make sure this method is the last selector method that you include in the chain.
+Because this method does not return a [BingAdsAccountSelector](./BingAdsAccountSelector.md) object, make sure this method is the last selector method in the call chain.

 ### Arguments
 |Name|Type|Description|